 Effective employee engagement is a pivotal stride in achieving your upcoming business goals for the new year.
 You’ve probably heard this time and time again, but your employees will always be your biggest asset.
 Employee engagement and career development options are massively influential on your overarching organizational goals.
 The success (or failure) of your business relies heavily on the people you employ.
-The amount of focus you place on your people will affect on the overall success of your organization.
+The amount of focus you place on your people will affect the overall success of your organization.

 What impact do fully-invested employees have on an organization?